byHWKX/qb-spawnselector-np/README.md

 and go to this event 'apartments:client:setupSpawnUI'

-and replace it with this
+and replace it ALL with this
 ```
 RegisterNetEvent('apartments:client:setupSpawnUI', function(cData)
     QBCore.Functions.TriggerCallback('apartments:GetOwnedApartment', function(result)